Google Cloud Anthos generally available on AWS

 Migrate for Anthos will also be revamped to simplify application modernisation.
 This simplification, Lin says, allows organisations to reduce costs and improve performance without manual rearchitecting or re-platforming workloads.

-Commenting on the news, IDC’s datacentre and cloud vice president Richard Villars says that the very existence of disruption means that organisations need to access innovative and resilient technologies.
+Commenting on the news, IDC’s data center and cloud vice president Richard Villars says that the very existence of disruption means that organisations need to access innovative and resilient technologies.

 “While the initial goal may be to achieve short-term cost savings, the long-term benefits of aligning technology adoption and IT operational governance with business outcomes will ultimately ensure ongoing success."